cc241059/CCL1/README.md

 # 🎮 **Clash Of Titans**

-> **Short Pitch**: Fight against your friend in japanese samurai era and prove that ur the samurai.
+> **Short Pitch**: Fight against your friend in japanese samurai era and prove that you are the real samurai.

 🌐 Play the Game
 [Click here to play the game!](https://cc241059.github.io/game/)